West Lancashire Armed Forces Community Covenant

-The Mayor of West Lancashire Councillor Iain Ashcroft signs the covenant watched by John Chapman from the North West Reserve Forces and Cadets Association, West Lancashire Borough Council Managing Director (transformation) Kim Webber, Lieutenant Colonel Johnny Lighten, West Lancashire Borough Council leader Councillor Ian Grant, Commander Richard Jermy, and West Lancashire Borough Council Managing Director (People and Places) Gill Rowe.
+The Ex-Mayor of West Lancashire Councillor Iain Ashcroft signs the covenant watched by John Chapman from the North West Reserve Forces and Cadets Association, West Lancashire Borough Council Managing Director (transformation) Kim Webber, Lieutenant Colonel Johnny Lighten, West Lancashire Borough Council leader Councillor Ian Grant, Commander Richard Jermy, and West Lancashire Borough Council Managing Director (People and Places) Gill Rowe.

 The following organisations have signed the Covenant.